 Head Coach Alexa Keckler

-In three seasons as head coach at Muhlenberg College, Alexa Keckler has positioned the Mules as an up-and-coming program poised to make an impact in the Centennial Conference.
+In four seasons as head coach at Muhlenberg College, Alexa Keckler has turned the program around from a last-place team to a contender for the Centennial Conference championship.

-Inheriting a young, rebuilding team, she coached the Mules to a 6-21 record in her first season, including four wins in their last six matches.
+Inheriting a young, rebuilding team, Keckler coached the Mules to a 6-21 record in her first season, including four wins in their last six matches.
 In 2011, Muhlenberg improved to 10-18 and came within one win of earning a CC playoff berth.
 The Mules took two of the five CC playoff teams to a fifth set.
 The following year, Muhlenberg posted the second-best improvement in program history, going 17-11 with a roster that included two all-conference freshmen.

 In nine total years as a college coach, Keckler has an overall record of 149-117.
 She came to Muhlenberg in 2010 after five years as head coach at CC rival Gettysburg, where she compiled a record of 96-55 (.636), including a 40-10 (.800) CC mark.
 The Bullets posted at least 18 wins in each of her five seasons and captured their league-best 11th CC championship in 2005.
 In 2008, Gettysburg was 9-1 in the CC, earning the right to host the conference playoffs.

 In Keckler’s five years as head coach, 19 Gettysburg players landed on the All-CC team, including six on the first team.